miso-xyz/PSCX4_1.0.0.9-Reversed/README.md

-# PSCX4_1.0.0.9 Fully Reverse'd
+# PSCX4_1.0.0.9 Reverse'd (Debloated)
-Fake PS4 Emulator from a dodgy website, fully reverse'd
+Fake PS4 Emulator from a dodgy website

 Tools used (to reverse):
 - Visual Studio 2010